Definition of proton

-A proton is a subatomic particle with a positive electric charge that lies within the atomic nucleus of atoms.
-The number of protons in the atomic nucleus is that which determines the atomic number of an element, as indicated in the periodic table of the elements.
+A proton is a subatomic particle with positive electric charge that is inside the atomic nucleus of atoms.
+The number of protons in the atomic nucleus determines the atomic number of an element, as indicated in the periodic table of the elements.

-The proton has +1 charge (or, alternatively, 1,602 x 10 -19 coulombs), exactly the opposite of the charge -1 containing the electron.
-In mass, however, there is no competition because the mass of the proton is approximately 1,836 times greater than that of an electron.
+The proton has charge +1 (or, alternatively, 1.602 x 10 -19 coulombs), exactly the opposite of the charge -1 that contains the electron.
+In mass, however, there is no competition - the mass of the proton is approximately 1,836 times greater than that of an electron.

-The proton is classified as a baryon, and is composed of three quarks (uud).
-The corresponding antiparticle, the antiproton, has the same characteristics as the proton but with negative electric charge.
+The proton is classified as baryon, and is composed of three quarks (uud).
+The corresponding antiparticle, the antiproton, has the same characteristics as the proton but with a negative electric charge.

 History of protons

 After the discovery of the atomic nucleus by Ernest Rutherford in 1911, Antonius Van den Broek proposed that the place of each element of the periodic table (its atomic number) was equal to its nuclear charge.
-This theory was confirmed experimentally by Henry Moseley, 1913, using X-ray spectra.
+This theory was confirmed experimentally by Henry Moseley, in 1913, using X-ray spectra.